ctucknies/Tucknies.ca/to do.md

 --add a tooltop guide process on how to use the app

 -- Fix the championship winner of the league in the league info standings.

+-- widen the player stats, trade finder, and league scouter, and all the modals, and the main page.